-Dr Tom Monie - Academic Director, Institute Teaching Officer in Biological Sciences
+Dr Tom Monie - Assistant Director (Academic) and Academic Director for STEM (Biological), Institute Teaching Officer in Biological Sciences

-Dr Tom Monie is an ICE Teaching Officer and the Academic Director for Biological Sciences at ICE.
-A protein biochemist with a long-standing interest in infection and immunity, Tom is a Fellow of Christ's College, University of Cambridge, where he also acts as a Tutor and the Director of Studies in Part 1A Biological Natural Sciences.
+Dr Tom Monie is the Assistant Director (Academic) and an ICE Teaching Officer and the Academic Director for STEM (Biological) Sciences at ICE.
+He is a protein biochemist with a long-standing interest in infection, immunity and genetics.
+Tom is a Fellow of Christ's College, University of Cambridge, where he also acts as a Tutor and the Director of Studies in Part 1A Biological Natural Sciences.

-Tom oversees and teaches on the Certificate in Genetics, the Diploma in Evolutionary Biology, and the short course on the Innate Immune System in Health and Disease.
-Tom's extensive experience in teaching within the University includes undergraduate supervisions, practical classes and lectures- he currently delivers the first year "Genes in Action" course for the Biology of Cells.
-Recent publication topics have included cat allergy- which was a global media story- Crohn's Disease, inherited auto-inflammatory genetic diseases, species variation in immunity and inflammation.
+Tom oversees and teaches a wide range of undergraduate and postgraduate courses in the biological and medical sciences.
+These include courses on the Certificate in Genetics, the Diploma in Evolutionary Biology, Infection and Immunity, Medical Education, and Genomic Medicine amongst others.
+Tom's extensive experience in teaching within the University includes undergraduate supervisions, practical classes and lectures - he currently delivers the first year "Genes in Action" course for the Biology of Cells, along with a wide-range of postgraduate teaching and the education of adult and professional learners.
+His research publication topics have included topics such as cat allergy- which was a global media story- Crohn's Disease, inherited auto-inflammatory genetic diseases, species variation in immunity and inflammation, and protein function in the immune system.